Businesses are making exits from the house of wet signatures and joining the bandwagon of electronics signatures.

 Association of signature with the record – How Revv complies?

-Once signed, Revv makes those eSignature as a part of the document along with the date and time of when it was done.
+Once signed, Revv makes the eSignature as a part of the document with the date and time stamps.

-Revv generates an audit trail, which includes – signer’s information, date and time stamp of each action taken by the signer, IP address, and other details that act as legal proof.
-Here’s a video that shows how Revv authenticates and validates electronic signatures by providing an evidence summary with full audit trail.
+The evidence summary captures the signer’s information, date and time stamp of each action taken by the signer, IP address, and other details that act as legal proof.

 Record retention – How Revv complies?